Oath-breaker/steam-account-manager/README.md

 Steam account manager
-a simple bash based python script that allows the user to store any ammount of steam accounts he desires to. current project was being developed for a net cafe, where the users could be able to login on any available stored account on the local server by pressing 1 simple click. uses steam's API to prevent multiple sessions
+a bash based python script that uses steam's API to make sessions and allows the user to store multiple steam accounts in a local server. current project was being developed for a net cafe, where the users would be able to choose any available stored account on the local server and login instantly by the press of one simple click.